-The ACPI (Advanced Configuration and Power Interface) daemon provides battery information in Linux, installed by default in most Linux distributions. /sys filesystem stores all the battery information monitored by ACPI.
+The ACPI (Advanced Configuration and Power Interface) daemon provides battery information in Linux and is installed by default in most Linux distributions. /sys filesystem stores all the battery information monitored by ACPI.

 You can view your battery information by viewing the content of the files in the battery section of the /sys filesystem.
 The filesystem could be hard to navigate, but a few userland applications such as upower and acpi can assist in viewing your battery information.